QCK-Framework/QCK_SMART_Fractal-Data-Pruning/pull_request_template.md

-[ ] I have read and agree to the terms in the CONTRIBUTING.md (including the CLA & Profit Sharing).
+[ ] I have read and agree to the terms in the CONTRIBUTING.md.